ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyStreamAPI/structs/Schemas.VideoModel.md

 public var isPublic: Swift.Bool?
 ```

-Determines if the video is publically accessible
+Determines if the video is publicly accessible.

 - Remark: Generated from `#/components/schemas/VideoModel/isPublic`.